UCI-CCDC/uci-ccdc.github.io/ctf.md

 </a>

 ### I'm new!
-CTFs are a great place for begginners interested in security, as there are a wide variety of questions meant to be suitable for people of all different skill levels.
+CTFs are a great place for beginners interested in security, as there are a wide variety of questions meant to be suitable for people of all different skill levels.